bitpulse/order-book/live/price_change_analyzer.md

 - Complete aggregate statistics (total volume, event counts, side distribution)
 - Key price inflection points (spikes, reversals)
 - What it removes: redundant price ticks and smaller whale events that don't affect patterns

+**Q: How does `--save-db` work?**
+A: The `--save-db` flag saves analysis results to MongoDB:
+- Works independently of `--output` format (you can display in terminal AND save to DB)
+- Stores analysis metadata and statistics (efficient, no raw data)
+- Makes results accessible via API dashboard
+- Returns a MongoDB document ID for reference
+- Example: `python live/price_change_analyzer.py --symbol TAO_USDT --lookback 24h --save-db`

+**Q: Do I need MongoDB to use this tool?**
+A: No!
+MongoDB is optional.
+Without `--save-db`, the tool works normally (terminal display, JSON/CSV export).
+MongoDB is only needed if you want to integrate with the API dashboard.

 ## Tips for Effective Analysis